 Offer rewards that foster greater wellbeing, of all forms.

 When planning your rewards and incentives, ensure you’re offering options that foster health and wellbeing of all forms - physical wellbeing, mental, and emotional.
 Physical wellbeing may come to life through rewards like learning to surf or a pack of virtual yoga classes.
 Mental wellbeing may look like a creative pottery class, or monthly art kits to create and explore your family.
 And emotional wellbeing is all about connection, with yourself, and your loved ones.
 Let employees choose a yoga retreat in Tulum, to go horseback riding, or to take a fishing trip (soaking up fresh air and a cold beer).

 Sound complicated to whip up these awesome experiences?
 It’s not.
 We help companies gift employees with their choice of rewards that support their whole self (here are just a few of our favorites that you can deliver in just a few clicks).

 Recognition programs we recommend to improve wellbeing.

-No matter what program you have in place, you can focus your rewards to inspire wellbeing.
+No matter what program you have in place, you can focus your rewards to celebrate employee wellbeing.
 At Blueboard, we offer a curated menu of experiences that can help promote a healthy lifestyle through physical activity, creative projects, or quality time spent with loved ones.They’ll be choosing something that allows them to recharge in the way that’s best for them.

 Use employee recognition programs to support your 2021 goals.

 While 2021 presents unique challenges, it’s also an opportunity for organizations to step up and demonstrate their investment in their employees.
-Adapting your recognition programs to align with the changing needs of your workforce is one of many ways you can help retain your top performers, create more opportunities for connection, and support the wellbeing of your workforce.
+Adapting your employee recognition programs to align with the changing needs of your workforce is one of many ways you can help retain your top performers, create more opportunities for connection, and support the wellbeing of your workforce.